Cosmian/kms/documentation/docs/cli/cli.md

 - `verified_cert` contains the verified PEM TLS certificate used for certificate pinning
-- `gmail_api_conf` is OPTIONAL and contains information about the configured service account used to fetch Gmail API and handle easily S/MIME elements (identities, keypairs) (see [below](#smime-gmail-service-account-configuration))
+- `gmail_api_conf` is OPTIONAL and contains information about the configured service account used to fetch Gmail API and handle easily S/MIME elements (identities, key pairs) (see [below](#smime-gmail-service-account-configuration))

 Here is an example configuration with TLS authentication and a client-side encrypted